myndpm/open-source/docs/dyn-forms/getting-started/README.md

 }
 ```

+## Next

+- Check the source code of the [simple-form](https://github.com/myndpm/open-source/tree/master/apps/website/src/app/demos/submodules/dyn-forms/components/simple) demo.
-Look the [Dynamic Controls](/docs/dyn-forms/intro/dynamic-controls) sections to learn more about their configuration.
+- Look the [Dynamic Controls](/docs/dyn-forms/intro/dynamic-controls) sections to learn more about their configuration.